ImageMagick v6 Examples --

 45 degree corner joints

-The better solution is to somehow add the framing images around the thumbnail in such a way as to actually create a 45 degree joint in each of the corners of teh frame.
-This is not easy, and I went though a number of drawing and masking methods untill I re-discovered a magical operator called Frame, 3D like Borders.
+The better solution is to somehow add the framing images around the thumbnail in such a way as to actually create a 45 degree joint in each of the corners of the frame.
+This is not easy, and I went though a number of drawing and masking methods until I re-discovered a magical operator called Frame, 3D like Borders.

 The solution then was simple.
-Read in the image, and "-frame" it, to define the areas and shapes of the frame you want to add to the image.
+Read in the image, and "-frame" it, to create a template which of the areas to be framed.

 [IM Output]

-This is the framing template, by tiling each of our framing pieces into the four areas using Color Fill Primatives we will get our 45 degree corner joints.
+This image is the framing template and by tiling each of our framing pieces into the four differently colored areas using Color Fill Primitives, we will get our 45 degree corner joints, very simply and easily.

 For example...